meta-me/metame-website/posts/_drafts/x-reasons-why-your-time-is-important.md

 ## 2. Time flows constantly

 Time doesn't stop for anyone.
 Whether we sleep or wake, the vast machinery of the universe still goes on.
-Time also can't be reversed.
 As each moment passes, it slips away forever into the past.
 This makes every moment precious.

 ## 3. Time left is uncertain

-Human bodies are fragile.
-Our life and the lives of those around you can be taken in the most unexpected time.
-As mortals, our plans and ambitions can be cut short without any warning.
+Unexpected events may cut short your plans and ambitions.
+Our lives and the lives of those around you can be taken when you least expect it.

 Our lives are brief, but no one knows how brief.
 This makes the time you have now, and the time you can still share with your loved ones so much more valuable.